CloudFormation

 env0 creates a file containing all the parameters and their values, and passes it to the deploy command (--parameter-overrides file://<parameters_file>.

 You can control the name of the parameters file by setting the ENV0_CF_PARAMETERS_FILE environment variable.
 This can be helpful if you already have a parameters file (from VCS or generated using Custom Flows). env0 will merge it with parameters from any ENV0_CF_PARAM_XXX environment variables.
-See section below for an example parameters file.
+See the section below for an example of a parameters file.

 Execution Steps